Differential Cohomology: Categories, Characteristic Classes, and Connections: ℝ -invariant sheaves

 \section{\texorpdfstring{$ \RR $}{ℝ}-invariant sheaves}

 \textit{by Peter Haine}

-In this chapter, we investigate \textit{$ \RR $-invariant} (or \textit{homotopy invariant}) sheaves on $ \Man $.
+In this chapter, we investigate \textit{\RRinvariant} (or \textit{homotopy invariant}) sheaves on $ \Mfld $.
 These are the sheaves that invert homotopy equivalences of manifolds.
-The main result of this chapter is Dugger's observation that the global sections functor induces an equivalence from the subcategory $ \Sh(\Man;C) $ of $ \RR $-invariant sheaves to $ C $ (\Cref{prop:Dugger}).
-We prove this by showing that the constant sheaf functor $ \Gammaupperstar \colon \fromto{C}{\Sh(\Man;C)} $ is given by the assignment
+The main result of this chapter is Dugger's observation that the global sections functor induces an equivalence from the subcategory $ \Sh(\Mfld;C) $ of \RRinvariant sheaves to $ C $ (\Cref{prop:Dugger}).
+In the case where $ C = \Spc $, we show that the constant sheaf functor $ \Gammaupperstar \colon \fromto{\Spc}{\Sh(\Mfld;\Spc)} $ is given by the the assignment